Parthenocarpy

 In botany and horticulture, parthenocarpy is the natural or artificially induced production of fruit without fertilisation of ovules, which makes the fruit seedless.
 The phenomenon has been observed since ancient times but was first scientifically described by German botanist Fritz Noll in 1902.

-Stenospermocarpy may also produce apparently seedless fruit, but the seeds are actually aborted while they are still small.
 Parthenocarpy (or stenospermocarpy) occasionally occurs as a mutation in nature; if it affects every flower, the plant can no longer sexually reproduce but might be able to propagate by apomixis or by vegetative means.
 Examples of this include many citrus varieties that undergo nucellar embryony for reproduction, instead of solely sexual reproduction, and can yield seedless fruits.

+Stenospermocarpy may also produce apparently seedless fruit, such as "seedless watermelon", but the seeds in stenospermocarpy are actually aborted while they are still small.

 Ecological importance

-However, parthenocarpy of some fruits on a plant may be of value.
+Parthenocarpy of some fruits on a plant may be of value.
 Up to 20% of the fruits of wild parsnip are parthenocarpic.
 The seedless wild parsnip fruit are preferred by certain herbivores and so serve as a "decoy defense" against seed predation.
 Utah juniper has a similar defense against bird feeding.
 The ability to produce seedless fruit when pollination is unsuccessful may be an advantage to a plant because it provides food for the plant's seed dispersers.
 Without a fruit crop, the seed dispersing animals may starve or migrate.

 In some plants, pollination or another stimulation is required for parthenocarpy, termed stimulative parthenocarpy.
 Plants that do not require pollination or other stimulation to produce parthenocarpic fruit have vegetative parthenocarpy.
 Seedless cucumbers are an example of vegetative parthenocarpy, seedless watermelon is an example of stenospermocarpy as they are immature seeds (aborted ones).

 Plants that moved from one area of the world to another may not always be accompanied by their pollinating partner, and the lack of pollinators has spurred human cultivation of parthenocarpic varieties.